mb2372/ece3400-team1/docs/labs/lab3.md

   }
 ```

 This is accomplished with a boolean value that indicates what stage the robot is in.
 Before the 660 Hz signal, ‘starting’ is false.
 With in loop() there is a while loop that will stop upon ‘starting’ becoming true.
 This only happens when ‘mic’ goes over the designated threshold.
+The below video demonstrates the robot starting at 660Hz and traversing the maze.

+<iframe width="640" height="480" src="https://www.youtube.com/embed/AFjFPb3GQew" frameborder="0" allowfullscreen></iframe>

-The below video demonstrates the robot starting at 660Hz, stopping upon seeing a IR hat, and ignoring a decoy.
+The following video shows the robot stopping upon seeing a IR hat, and ignoring a decoy.
 The last two accomplishments are a result of milestone 2.

-<iframe width="640" height="480" src="https://www.youtube.com/embed/AFjFPb3GQew" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="480" src="https://youtube.com/embed/P4jBO3u_GV8" frameborder="0" allowfullscreen></iframe>